Afaf-EL-Kalai/NLP-for-sentiment-Analysis/README.md

 ## The rapport

-Please reffer to the rapport to further your knowledge of the theory of Word2vec, SVM and Latent Dirichlet Allocation approaches.
+Please refer to the rapport to further your knowledge of the theory of Word2vec, SVM and Latent Dirichlet Allocation approaches.
 Note that it is written in French ^_^